BenWilson-Mozilla/www.ccadb.org/cas/incident-report.md

 **Make sure you check the box beneath the "Security" heading that reads "_Many users could be harmed by this security problem: it should be kept hidden from the public until it is resolved._"**

+When opening a security-sensitive incident in Bugzilla email incident-reporting [at] ccadb [dot] org and add the same address to the report's CC list.

 Following the submission of a security-sensitive incident in Bugzilla, the corresponding CA Owner MUST file a public incident report once they have determined that the associated security risk is closed.

 #### How are reports scoped?